ibm-cloud-docs/hpc-spectrum-symphony/faq.md

 {: #my-faq-packages}
 {: faq}

-Cluster nodes deployed with this offering include IBM Spectrum Symphony 7.3.1 Advanced Edition.
+Cluster nodes deployed with this offering include {{site.data.keyword.symphony_full_notm}} 7.3.1 Advanced Edition.

 See the following for a summary of the features associated with each edition: [IBM Spectrum Symphony editions](/docs/en/spectrum-symphony/7.3.1?topic=foundations-spectrum-symphony-editions).